wp-sms/wp-sms/readme.txt

 * BACKUP YOUR DATABASE BEFORE INSTALLING!

 == Changelog ==
+= 5.5 =
+* New admin design
+* Added multiple sending SMS to CF7 field
+* Added Mitto SMS gateway
+* Fixed some sanitization issues in input data.
+* Fixed separating the numbers issue in the send SMS page
+* Updated msegat.com and reach-interactive gateways (Please re-configure your gateway again)

 = 5.4.13 =
 * Updated Unifonic gateway
 * Improvement of some inputs on the admin and sanitizes.
 (Special thanks to WPScan.com)